All Episodes

 They voted to adopt guidelines under the so-called mark-to-market accounting rules, which require companies to value assets at prices reflecting current market conditions.

-Now, don't need to get into the minutia and the details here, but the bottom line is that relaxing mark to market is the large part of why the market's up.
+Now, don't need to get into the minutiae and the details here, but the bottom line is that relaxing mark-to-market is the large part of why the market's up.

-It is nothing to do with Obama, it has nothing to do with the G twenty.
+It has nothing to do with the G20.

 If it has anything to do with Obama, it is that he's out of town.